 One example would be:

-R. Federer wins 2-0 +250
+R. Federer to win 2-0

-Not R. Federer wins 2-0 -300
+R. Federer not to win 2-0 -300

 Strategies and Trends

-However, if you have a 4 player parlay, with odds of -700 , -700 , -750 , and -800 , it would pay out at a respectable -150 .
+However, if you have a 4-player parlay, with odds of -700 , -700 , -750 , and -800 , it would pay out at a respectable -150 .
 That isn’t too bad, and your chances of a major upset early on in a tournament are often very, very low, especially in the majors.
-Using a parlay calculator, or logging into your site and setting up the bet will provide you with the odds for your various picks.
+Using an accumulator calculator, or logging into your site and setting up the bet will provide you with the overall odds for your various picks.

-Another unique thing to consider when betting tennis is the type of surface that is in use for the tournament.
+Another unique thing to consider when betting on tennis is the type of surface that is in use for the tournament.
 There are three types of surfaces used in tennis: clay, hard court, and natural grass.
 Some players dominate on grass but are just average on clay, and others are the opposite.
 This just adds an extra layer to your analysis of various tournaments, players, and bets that are offered.
 Checking not only historical records, but also recent records is a must, as players can often adapt and improve, or can become complacent and get worse, on one surface or another throughout their career.

-What to Look For In A Tennis Book
+What to Look For in Tennis Betting